 My point is that your’e putting the future of your business in the hands of a party which is not necessarily dedicated to your success, thus putting your young eBay business at risk.

-If you fail because of the dropship supplier, he may have lost 1 of many customers, but you’ve just lost your whole business.
+If you fail because of the dropship supplier, he may have lost one of many customers, but you’ve just lost your whole business.

 Test every new supplier with “dummy” orders to friends and family across the world, if everything goes smooth – Awesome, start working with the supplier.
 If not – You just saved yourself from a lot of negative feedback, headache and a possible suspension from eBay.